zapkon/homepage/_pages/machinelearning.md

 ---
 layout: posts
-permalink: /data-wrangling/
+permalink: /ML M/
-title: "Data Wrangling projects"
+title: "Machine Learning"
 author_profile: true
 header:
   image: "/images/fort point.png"
 ---

 copy the code below and put it on the page where your projects will all be listed.
 In my example video, that page is the "machinelearning.md" file.